Factors Affecting Lead Acid Battery Life and Performance

 Excessive Rate of Charge or Discharge

 The battery must be charged and discharged according to the battery’s design rating.
 Excessive charging and discharging cause heat inside the battery, which may damage the plates and separator.
+In severe cases, this heating effect can also lead to the buckling of the battery plates.

 Electrolytic Action